Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Analyzer Update

+I'm re-uploading an old version of the program, the one from before with the fixed Dream Sequence module.
+It runs to 10^50 entries, but my helpers are having a hard time, please bear with me as I resolve the issue for the new update.
+It will make the program:

+1) Able to burst entries from a wide variety of ranges, up to 500

+2) Relay entries based on their classification within each entry (Prime family, Hexagon family, etc.)

+Hopefully this helps out alot.
+Cheers!

 # Analyzer Output Failure

 Sorry everyone, I know the outputs for the Analyzer are off right now, we're going back to the original but I have to get the